arno-di-loreto/apihandyman.io/_posts/2020-01-03-api-toolbox-jq-and-openapi-part-1.md

 ## Generate tailor made JSON

 With a JQ filter, you can generate tailor made JSON containing exactly what you want, how you want it.
 To do so, use the `{}` object constructor and describe what you want in it almost just like you would write a JSON object.
 The following listing show how to create an object containing the API name, its version and the contact's name.
 Each value is the result of a JQ filter applied to the JSON provided to the filter.
-Note that `\` is used to split the command line in order to keep it readable and has nothing to do with JQ.

 {% code title:"JQ can totally transform the provided JSON" language:bash %}
-[apihandyman.io]$ jq '{name: .info.title, \
+[apihandyman.io]$ jq '{name: .info.title, version: .info.version, contact: .info.contact.name}' demo-api-openapi.json
-                       version: .info.version, \
-                       contact: .info.contact.name}' \
-                     demo-api-openapi.json
 {
   "name": "Banking API",
   "version": "1.0.0-snapshot",
   "contact": "The Banking API team"
 }

+{{site.codeblock_hidden_copy_separator}}

+jq '{name: .info.title, version: .info.version, contact: .info.contact.name}' demo-api-openapi.json

 {% endcode %}

 ## Generate raw text